fefa4ka/mdlm/README.md

 * **Polarity** refers to the positive or negative nature of an object in the field, which can influence its interactions with other objects in the field.
 For example, a positive self-image can attract positive opportunities and interactions, while a negative self-image can repel them.
 * **Valence** refers to the degree of attraction or repulsion that an object in the field has for other objects in the field.
 For example, an individual with a strong and positive self-image may have a high valence for positive social interactions, while an individual with a negative self-image may have a low valence for these interactions.
 * **Charge** refers to the amount of energy that an object in the field has, which can influence its interactions with other objects in the field.
 For example, an individual with a positive self-image may have a high charge of energy and motivation, which can attract positive opportunities, while an individual with a negative self-image may have a low charge of energy and motivation, which can repel these opportunities.

+### Interaction
+Other concepts that can be used to understand the interactions and influences of objects in the field include:

+* **Resonance**: The degree of similarity or compatibility between two objects in the field, which can influence their interactions.
+For example, an individual with a positive self-image may resonate with positive and supportive individuals, while an individual with a negative self-image may resonate with negative and critical individuals.
+* **Synergy**: The combined effect of two or more objects in the field that is greater than the sum of their individual effects.
+For example, an individual with a positive self-image, a strong support system, and effective coping mechanisms may experience a synergistic effect that positively influences their overall well-being.
+* **Entanglement**: The degree of interconnectedness between two or more objects in the field, which can influence their interactions.
+For example, an individual's self-image can be entangled with their relationships, financial situation, and career, which can influence how they perceive and interact with these areas of their life.
+* **Coherence**: The degree of alignment and consistency between different aspects of an object in the field, which can influence its interactions.
+For example, an individual with a positive self-image and a coherent set of values, beliefs, and goals may have a higher degree of well-being and resilience than an individual with a positive self-image but a lack of coherence in these areas.

+These concepts can be used in combination with the polarities, valences, and charges to help understand and explain the interactions and influences of objects in the field.
+It's worth noting that these concepts are not mutually exclusive and can be used together to understand the complex dynamics of the field.

 ### Flow
 The flow of the field of life is the combination of the attraction, repulsion, balance and transformation forces.